Stunning TD lights up NFL's Twickenham bow

 The Rams pushed hard to level, but both drives late in the fourth quarter ended with interceptions, the final one with only 50 seconds left by Dominique Rodgers-Cromartie.

-It secured victory for the Giants -- now 4-3 to boost playoff hopes.
+It secured victory for the Giants -- now 4-3.

 Twickenham was hosting a sporting event other than rugby union for the first time in its 107-year history as the NFL continues its expansion plans in the UK capital.